juan-ordergroove/cobertura_aggregator/README.md

 coverage_analyzer
 =================

-A utility to help summarize reports from Cobertura XML files
+A utility to help summarize reports from Jenkins Cobertura REST API calls or coverage XML files

 A settings module is required, as you know where the locations of your coverage reports live.